California Domestic Violence And Protective Orders In The Family Law Context

 Call Us To Protect Your Safety And Your Rights

-Maggio Law represents men and women who have been victimized by or accused of domestic violence in marriage, domestic partnerships, dating relationships and same-sex partnerships.
+Maggio Law represents anyone who has been victimized by or accused of domestic violence in marriage, domestic partnerships, dating relationships and same-sex partnerships.
 Based in Irvine, we handle cases throughout Orange County and beyond.
-To arrange a free, confidential consultation, call 949-227-3001 or use our email form.
+To arrange a confidential consultation, call 949-227-3001 or use our email form.